 - Understand what you are to do until your next appointment, such as wearing headgear or elastics, adjusting an expander, visiting your dentist for extractions, or following specific hygiene or diet instructions.

-- Make sure you have an adequate supply of dental wax, cleaning aids, elastic bands, or other tools that you may require between visits.
+- Make sure you have an adequate supply of dental wax, cleaning aids, elastic bands, or other tools you may require between visits.

 - Always schedule your next appointment before leaving the office, unless directed to otherwise.
-Waiting one or two weeks will complicate the scheduling process, as appointments are programmed six to eight weeks in advance.
+Waiting one or two weeks will complicate the scheduling process, since appointments are programmed six to eight weeks in advance.
 Postponing appointments will lead to a longer treatment time.

 - Have us answer any questions you may have about your treatment.
 We want you to understand the process and discover the secret behind York Region, Durham Region, and Greater Toronto’s Best Smiles!